 Good news is that these insects “disappear” when you are ~2,200 meters (7,200 ft) above sea level, though the flipside is that evacuation will be more difficult.

-If you have, I’m sure you still remember how it feels to have to frantically call multiple layers of call centers of your transport, accommodation and service providers which you have booked with to beg for a refund.
+If you have, you must still remember how it feels to have to frantically call multiple layers of call centers to beg for a refund from your transport, accommodation and service providers.

-As shared by the TravelScams community, loss of valuables and bags are much more common and easily executed than you would think.
+Loss of valuables and bags are more common than you would think and can happen in many ways:

 - Luggage theft by airport / airline staff: a pen is all that is needed to break into zippers of most luggage.
 Breaking your shiny TSA lock is easy as well.